the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Tweak - Update the datepicker label on the list-style views to `Upcoming` when no events are found.
+* Tweak - Update the datepicker label on list-style views to `Upcoming` when no events are found.
 [TEC-3960]

 = [6.0.9] 2023-02-09 =